josiaholatunde/react-kanban-board/README.md

 # Kanban Board

 This Kanban board is an agile project management tool that helps visualize how has work been done.
 It can help an agile team establish order in their daily work.
 It uses cards, columns to visualize work been done in an agile team.
+The project with built with React (Typescript template) and Redux (State management).
+It also uses the browser's local storage API to persist/sync changes within the application.

 Functional requirements:
 - Ability to create columns in card design format, assign them names, rename and delete like shown below.
+  - The rename stage enables the user to assign a new name to a stage while handling the edge case where the new name belongs to a different stage
+  - The delete stage and clear stage functionalities displays a modal or popup to notify the user of the implication of deleting the stage before going ahead to carry out the action if the user grants the prompt
 - Ability to create tasks within the columns like the below: A user should be able to edit and delete as well.
 - Ability to drag and drop tasks from one column to another.
-For example, in the screenshots above, moving Create a reusable button component task to In Progress column.
+For example, moving a task named `Create a reusable button component task` to another stage named `In Progress` column.
 - The app limits the number of columns or stages that can be added to 5 (which is configurable); Expected Result: The application hides the add column button and issues a message to the user once the 5 columns are exhausted alerting them that they can only create 5 columns.
 - A service worker for the web app that ensures the web app is installable in a mobile or desktop device.
 - Ability for users to create different dynamic stages as well as assign tasks to each stage.